kickaha2019/articles/TV/Drama/avengers5.md

----
-title: Avengers Series 5
+@title		Avengers Series 5
-image: avengers5.jpg
+@image		avengers5.jpg
-details:
+@list
-  Series: Avengers Series 5
+Series		Avengers Series 5
-  Country: Britain
+Country		Britain
-  Directors: Robert Day, Gordon Flemyng, John Krish, and others
-  Writers: Philip Levene, Brian Clemens and others
-  Transmitted: 14th January 1967 to 18th November 1967
-  Cast: Patrick MacNee, Diana Rigg
+Directors		Robert Day, Gordon Flemyng, John Krish, and others Writers		Philip Levene, Brian Clemens and others Transmitted		14th January 1967 to 18th November 1967 Cast		Patrick MacNee, Diana Rigg
-  Details: 24 episodes
+Details		24 episodes
-  Themes: Spies Comedy Fantasy
+Themes		Spies Comedy Fantasy
-layout: review
----
+@markdown
 Each episode is very formulaic, there's a mysterious series of murders which John Steed and Emma Peel are called on to investigate.
 Everything gets wrapped up with a neat comment at the end, and order is restored.
 What lifts the **Avengers**